Hiya, folks, we are back and greetings and welcome.

 Hey, Rush.

-So they played a preemptive race card because they've got to drag the Republicans into this to get them where they want, which is away from the questionable radical associations of flagrant and right and uh heirs, and get them onto the stuff itself because I think they're finding that reasonable Middle class uh American blacks are turned off by all this radical stuff with right and flagrant and they've got to change the topic and get it onto something with that they know is a winner,
+So they played a preemptive race card because they've got to drag the Republicans into this to get them where they want, which is away from the questionable radical associations with Flager and Wright and heirs and get them onto the stuff itself because I think they're finding that reasonable middle-class American blacks are turned off by all this radical stuff with Wright and Flager.

 This is all part of the repackaging of Obama.

-But once again, it it it it does distort the whole thing.
+But once again, it does distort the whole thing.

 I don't find it funny.

-But when you do it this way and play the preemptive race card, you get to maintain your victim status and still get the first blow in and say those those rascally Republicans are you know what they're gonna do to me.
+But when you do it this way and play the preemptive race card, you get to maintain your victim status and still get the first blow and say those rascally Republicans are, you know what they're going to do to me.

 Right, right.

-I just want to let you know it isn't gonna work on this program.
+I just want to let you know it isn't going to work on this program.

 The Reverend Al Sharpton singing Barack the Magic Negro, which is all about the fact that Barack's not authentic enough.

-He's not black enough, and lo and behold, the same point has been made by this guy's steel at the Southern Christian Leadership Conference, in which he says should Obama win the presidency in November, the problems facing African Americans will still require an outside voice because Obama doesn't have slave blood in him, but his wife Obama does.
+And lo and behold, the same point has been made by this guy, Steele, at the Southern Christian Leadership Conference, in which he says, should Obama win the presidency in November, the problems facing African Americans will still require an outside voice because Obama doesn't have slave blood in him, but his wife, Obama, does.

 Ain't got no blood.